CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 defines a type which is represents a subset of the type over it.
 Like integers are a subset of rational numbers.
 It is here where things are getting interesting.
-It seems that we are getting to a point where we can implement Scheme\'s numerical tower.
+It seems that we are getting to a point where we can implement Scheme's numerical tower.
 The entire book is leading to building a scheme compiler.

+> eyyyyyyy.
+I figured it out a long time ago.

 What is then mentioned is the idea of designing a path of coercions for the language to take in order to find a path.
 From one type to another.